Skip to Main Content

 Outlook

-There will be great demand for skilled biomedical engineers in the future.
-Prospects look particularly good in the health care industry, which will continue to grow rapidly, primarily because people are living longer and require better medical devices and equipment.
-The U.S. Department of Labor predicts that employment for biomedical engineers will grow about as fast as the average for all careers through 2028.
+There will be good demand for skilled biomedical engineers in the future.
+Prospects look particularly strong in the health care industry, which will continue to grow rapidly, primarily because people are living longer and require better medical devices and equipment.
+The U.S. Department of Labor predicts that employment for biomedical engineers will increase by 5 percent from 2022 through 2032.
+This is faster than the average for all careers.
 New jobs will become available in biomedical research in prosthetics, biotechnology, pharmaceutical manufacturing and related industries (especially in cost-management settings), the development of artificial internal organs, computer applications, and instrumentation and other medical systems.
-Three-dimensional printing, smartphones, and other technologies have created new job opportunities as the industry uses them in conjunction with medical equipment and devices.
+Three-dimensional printing, smartphones, augmented and virtual reality, and other technologies have created new job opportunities as the industry uses them in conjunction with medical equipment and devices.

 Related Professions